eclipse-zenoh/zenoh-plugin-dds/README.md

 **Note:** Iceoryx does not need to be installed to build the bridge when the `dds_shm` feature is enabled.
 Iceoryx will be automatically downloaded, compiled, and statically linked into the zenoh bridge as part of the cargo build process.

-When the zenoh bridge is configured to use DDS shared memory (see [Configuration])(#configuration)) the **Iceoryx RouDi daemon (`iox-roudi`)** must be running in order for the bridge to start successfully.
+When the zenoh bridge is configured to use DDS shared memory (see [Configuration](#configuration)) the **Iceoryx RouDi daemon (`iox-roudi`)** must be running in order for the bridge to start successfully.
 If not started the bridge will wait for a period of time for the daemon to become available before timing out and terminating.

 When building the zenoh bridge with the `dds_shm` feature enabled the `iox-roudi` daemon is also built for convenience.
 The daemon can be found under `target/debug|release/build/cyclors-<hash>/out/iceoryx-build/bin/iox-roudi`.